The Gentle Giant: Huge Hands, Huge Expectations And One Big Comeback

 The World Armwrestling League, another major governing body and the fastest growing arm wrestling organization in the world, is the league of choice for Jeff Dabe.
 It’s the league where he makes his side money and solidifies his image as one of America’s premier arm wrestlers.
 And with that, let’s head back over to the life of Jeff Dabe and understand how he went from farmhand to nationally ranked arm wrestler.

-Dabe Gets Involved With Arm Wrestling
+Dabe Dives Into Arm Wrestling

 During his senior year of high school, Dabe began his arm wrestling career, a move that would shape his future.
 Time to swap the singlet for a t-shirt and back pins for arm pins.
-As a senior in high school, Dabe was given the nickname “Popeye,” a very fitting moniker for a man possessing arms that have a 19-inch circumference, about six inches larger than the average American male bicep size of 13-inches.
+As a senior in high school, friends gave Dabe the nickname “Popeye,” a very fitting moniker for a man possessing arms that have a 19-inch circumference, about six inches larger than the average American male bicep size of 13-inches.